draffensperger/go-interlang/benchmarks/README.md

 examples still to do:

 ruby to go 1 http
-ruby to go n http's
+ruby to go 1 http's

-# should be fast/slow
-go concurrent x 4 gomaxprocs
-go concurrent x 1 gomaxprocs

 # wonder if this shows that c routines can count as syscalls
-go concurrent call c x 1 gomaxprocs go concurrent call c x 4 gomaxprocs

-go sleepy routines concurrency go sleepy c routines concurrency
 # shows that go is not stuck in a sleepy c routine

 http://stackoverflow.com/questions/14818084/what-is-the-proper-include-for-the-function-sleep-in-c